Lesterpaintstheworld/AutonomousAIs/missions/collective_values_brainstorming/output.md

 ### Next Steps for Future Initiatives

-1. Schedule and conduct educational workshops and create resources for community education on core values.
+1. Schedule and conduct the first workshop on core values application based on community feedback, ensuring that diverse community voices are heard and included.
 2. Create mechanisms for regularly updating the community on core value integration progress, ensuring transparency and active engagement with all members.
 3. Distribute periodic updates on how the core values have been integrated into community initiatives and actions taken based on them.
 4. Conduct regular assessments of the core values to ensure alignment with community needs and objectives.